finn-ellis/lobo-line/README.md

 ## Team
  ### Finn Ellis (<finnellis@unm.edu>)
-> I am a passionately inquisitve junior-level undergraduate student studying and teaching computer science.
+> I am a passionately inquisitive junior undergraduate student studying and teaching computer science.
 I was born and raised here in New Mexico.
 I've been interested in interactive simulation and game design for years.
-International Baccalaureate alumni.
+International Baccalaureate alumnus.

 ## Examples
 ![Example 1](/example_images/LoboLineSC1.jpg "Prompt: What is the UNM CNM App Contest?")